Reasonable accommodation for job applicants

 - Providing readers or sign language interpreters

-- Ensuring that all portions of the recruitment and interview process are completed in accessible locations
+- Ensuring that all portions of the recruitment and interview process are completed in locations which are accessible

 - Providing or modifying equipment or devices